 What can specialist services such as the Priory offer?

-Priory is in a unique position as it offers services throughout the lifespan of those with ASD.
-Services are available to offer a diagnostic assessment but the group also offers treatment plans, special educational school and residential services for adults with autism.
+Priory is in a unique position as it offers services throughout the lifespan of those with autism.
+Services are available to offer a diagnostic assessment but we also offer treatment plans within our Young People's Services and residential services for adults with autism.

 In some cases, medication may be used and this can be prescribed and safely monitored by Priory clinicians while ensuring the medication is leading to positive outcomes.